kwame-mintah/notes-md/learning-paths/machine-learning/04-data-preprocessing.md

 Its important to explore your data over several dimensions and views to bring the raw data to a state of processed data, ready to be used for your model.
 This will help to understand the business scenario and corresponding dataset.
 Analysing the data using descriptive statistics can aid with better understanding it.

 Visualisation tools, including box and whisker plots and histograms, help support this analysis and understand the distribution of data.
 Applying multivariate statistics with the help of scatter plots to spot correlations between features.
-The dataset is cleaned and ready for modeling step.
+The dataset is cleaned and ready for modelling step.

 [^1]: This is the number of columns in the `.csv` file
 [^2]: This is the number of rows in the `.csv` file